joem96/qsim_fpga_project/README.md

 ## Running the Project
 To run the project,
-- Make sure your FPGA board is configured and connected to the computer through USB.
+- make sure your FPGA board is configured and connected to the computer through USB.
 - open **src/python/QSim_UserInterface.py** and construct desired quantum circuit using symbols.
-- Make sure your computer has access to the serial port connected to the FPGA board.
+- make sure your computer has access to the serial port connected to the FPGA board.
 - run **QSim_UserInterface.py**.
-- Wait few seconds and results will show up.
+- wait few seconds and results will show up.

 In **QSim_UserInterface.py**, I left an example circuit that implements the 5-qubit Grover's Algorithm (w/ 3 iterations).